-A guided tour, usually by a member of the Harsusi tribe, is the only worthwhile way to visit the reserve although you can visit the portacabin information centre and captive oryx herd for free.
-The guides don't speak English and act as navigators only.
+Visitors, who must make their own way to the reserve, are welcome – but permission has to be gained in advance from the Office for Conservation of the Environment.
+A guided tour, usually by a retired ranger and member of the Harasis tribe, is the only way to visit the reserve although you can visit the portacabin information centre and captive oryx herd for free.
+The guides often don't speak English and act as navigators only.

 A full day's tour includes the remarkable windblown formations of the Huqf Escarpment, deep in the reserve, and there is an increasing chance, thanks to intense conservation efforts, of spotting gazelles, hares, ibex or even one of the oyrx that live outside the enclosure.